syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 {% endtabs %}

-## Adding content to the parallax view
+## Add content to the parallax view

 ### Content